 Marco Alverà, “Rivoluzione Idrogeno, la piccola molecola che può salvare il mondo”, Mondadori, 2020.

-Francesca Sartor works as a consultant in a consulting firm.
-Her main task is measuring the carbon footprint of companies and implementing decarbonisation strategies to reduce their impact on the environment.
-She is a member of CSRnatives - the first Italian network of young sustainability passionates.
+Francesca Sartor is a consultant in a consulting firm measuring the carbon footprint of companies and implementing decarbonisation strategies.
+She is a member of CSRnatives - the first Italian network of young sustainability professionals.